cakephp/docs/en/orm/table-objects.rst

   name will be used to load the Table instance for the join or pivot table.
 - **foreignKey**: the name of the foreign key found in the current model.
-This is especially handy if you need to define multiple HABTM relationships.
+This is especially handy if you need to define multiple belongsToMany relationships.
 The default value for this key is the underscored, singular name of the current model, suffixed with '\_id'.
 - **conditions**: an array of find() compatible conditions or SQL